 protected-files:

-policy: fallback-to-issue # same values as string form (default: blocked)
+policy: fallback-to-issue# same values as string form (default: request_review)

 exclude: